mendix/docs/content/refguide/date-creation.md

 Dates can be created with the `dateTime` and `dateTimeUTC` functions.
 The difference between them is that  `dateTime` uses the calendar of the session used in the function call, and `dateTimeUTC` uses the UTC calendar.
 The system session runs as UTC by default, except for scheduled events, which can be configured in the [Scheduled Event Time Zone](project-settings#scheduled) section of **Project Settings**.

-This function does not accept parameters, only fixed values.
+This function does not accept variable or attribute parameters, only fixed values.
 To create a date using parameters, use the [parseDateTime](parse-and-format-date-function-calls#parsedatetime-utc) function.

 ## 2 Values